traverseda/iiab-searchServices/README.md

 We use whoosh as our search engine, and huey with the sqlite backend as a task-queue, although it could also use redis for distributed crawling.

-# Compression

-It's highly recomended to use this with a file system that supports in-line compression, for example btrfs.
-There are various points in this system where I *could* have enabled compression, and gotten some pretty good gains, but I made the choice to push that down to the filesystem layer as that allows for better customization of speed/performance tradeoffs.
-BTRFS's `zstd` support is quite a bit faster than python's zlib, and I don't want to be supporting a bunch of different compression options.

 # Alternatives